-Watch the video, read through the instructions below, and contact Rad Power Bikes Technical Support if you have questions.
+Watch the video, read through the instructions below, and contact Rad Power Bikes Product Support if you have questions.
 If you are not confident in your ability to successfully and safely perform all steps, we recommend having the work performed by a local, certified, and reputable bike mechanic.

 1. Gather necessary tools and parts: 4 mm Allen wrench, 5 mm Allen wrench, flat side cutters or wire cutters, needle nose pliers, Phillips head screwdriver, the replacement fork from Rad Power Bikes.